pingcap/talent-plan/rust/projects/tools/project.md

 Try it yourself.
 [Answers](answers.md#question-b).

 At this point you should be able to run the program with `cargo run`.
+It should

-Try it now.
+_Try it now._

 You are set up for this project and ready to start hacking.